AlexKolonitsky/mifort-dev/Articles/Storages/DynamoDB_Nastya.md

 ##### Example

 ```
-So, if we write blocks of the size less then 1КВ and need execute 100 operation per second, that needless amount of resources for writing is 100.
+So, if we write blocks of the size less than 1КВ and need execute 100 operation per second, that needless amount of resources for writing is 100.
 In case if we read 1.5Kb - we need 200 units of resources for provision 100 operation per second.
 200 = 100 * Math.ceil(1.5 / 1) = 100 * 2.
 ```